mhausenblas/katacoda-scenarios/linkerd2-openshift/setup-control-plane.md

 It’s time to install the control plane onto your OpenShift cluster.
 We will install the control plane in a dedicated `linkerd` project where it can easily be removed.
-Let's get started by logging in:
+Let's get started by logging in (needs admin to create the respective RBAC settings):

-`oc login`{{execute}}

-When prompted, enter the ``developer`` for both the username and password and you can check if all went well with `oc whoami`.
+`oc login -u admin -p admin`{{execute}}

 OK, ready to install Linkerd's control plane?
 Here we go: